couchbase/kv_engine/docs/BinaryProtocol.md

 ### 0x01 Clustermap Change Notification

-The server will push the new cluster map to the clients iff the client subscibes to clustermap notifications (see [HELO](#0x1f-helo))
+The server will push the new cluster map to the clients iff the client subscribes to clustermap notifications (see [HELO](#0x1f-helo))

 The request:
 * Must have extras
 * Must not have key
 * Must have value

+The layout of the extras section depends on the version of the request.
+The version is inferred from the length of the extras.

+If the extras section is 4 bytes long, the extras contain a single unsigned 32-bit integer in network byte order.
+This is the revision number of the clustermap.
+This version of the request does not support the concept of revision epoch.

+If the extras section is 16 bytes long, the extras contain two signed 64-bit integers in network byte order.
+The first 8 bytes are the revision epoch, and the second 8 bytes are the revision number.
+The epoch value may be negative to indicate the epoch is not yet initialized.
+The revision value is never negative.

-The revision number of the clustermap is stored with 4 bytes in the extras (network byte order), and the full clustermap is sent in the value field.
+In all versions, the full clustermap is sent in the value field.

 The server does not need a reply to the message (it is silently dropped without any kind of validation).